-That notwithstanding, this remains one of the best mechanical gaming keyboards you can shell out some money for today.
+That notwithstanding, this remains one of the best mechanical gaming keyboards you can shell out your money for today.

 The SteelSeries Apex 3 continues a great tradition established by the celebrated manufacturer SteelSeries.
 With this mechanical gaming keyboard, you get the usual attention to detail and the prioritization of quality but at a budget price.
 The SteelSeries Apex 3 is one of the best budget keyboards you can get on the market today.

 Features-wise, the SteelSeries Apex 3 comes with a board loaded with a 10-zone RGB backlighting which is stunning, to say the least.
 It also comes with an IP32 water resistance rating that is impressive enough to raise eyebrows, given the budget price point.

 As a wide keyboard, the Apex 3 has enough space to accommodate a ten key number pad, dedicated media controls, and every other button you would expect from a gaming keyboard.
 Normally, such a wide keyboard would leave you at risk of tiring out your wrists after hours of gameplay, however there is downward slope built across the board leading to a comfortable wrist rest to avoid this.

 SteelSeries’ Whisper-Quiet switches are incorporated into the SteelSeries Apex 3 to make it quiet while you game.
 These Whisper-Quiet switches are membrane switches that are tuned to be fast and responsive enough to meet the needs of gamers.